Save Uganda’s Kafuga Forest!

 Where is Kafuga Forest?

 Kafuga Forest is on the fringes of the Bwindi Impenetrable National Park – a UNESCO World Heritage site in South West Uganda.
-Home to many species of plants, insects and animals – just one of them being 400 of the world’s remaining 880 mountain gorillas.
+Home to many species of plants, insects, and animals – just one of them being 400 of the world’s remaining 880 mountain gorillas.

 These critically endangered species are under threat if deforestation of Kafuga Forest is not stopped.

-How will money raised be spent?
+How will the money raised be spent?

-Before restoration work can begin inside Kafuga Forest, PROBICOU will set up community mobilisation meetings which in a rural set up, takes time.
+Before restoration work can begin inside Kafuga Forest, PROBICOU will set up community mobilisation meetings which in a rural setup, takes time.
 They’ll need to get the support of the local council (who own the forest) and state agencies like the Ugandan Wildlife Authority and the Ugandan Forest Authority, to agree on a conservation plan for the forest.

-PROBICOU’s work doesn’t stop there, they need to lobby the central government for support, develop a community forest management plan and get that signed and approved by local authorities – because without their approval, nothing moves forwards.
+PROBICOU’s work doesn’t stop there, they need to lobby the central government for support, develop a community forest management plan and get that signed and approved by local authorities – because, without their approval, nothing moves forwards.

 After that the forest boundaries need to be mapped out in detail (with help from Rainforest Rescue).
-Then there’s the matter of a community forest management and training plan to ensure the community’s engagement, responsibility and accountability.
+Then there’s the matter of a community forest management and training plan to ensure the community’s engagement, responsibility, and accountability.